Cheapest car insurance in Arizona for a bad driving record

 Cheapest car insurance in Arizona by city

-Willcox has the cheapest car insurance rates in Arizona at $2,995.
-But the most expensive city is Phoenix with rates of $4,699.
+Willcox has the cheapest car insurance rates in Arizona, averaging $2,995.
+However, the most expensive city is Phoenix, with average insurance rates of $4,699.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver